econia-labs/emojicoin-dot-fun/src/typescript/README.md

 #### `NEXT_PUBLIC_MODULE_ADDRESS`

-The contract address of the main `emojicoin-dot-fun` module.
+The address of the main `emojicoin-dot-fun` module.

 <!-- markdownlint-disable MD013 -->